sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 - Difficult:
   - Keeping track with all the new developments and deciding what to focus on
   - Making different approaches using different libraries comparable
+  - Defining the right evaluation metric, f_0_8 would have been useful from the get go, but did not consider using it until the very end
 - Practical use:
   - Limited, given the amount of data that would most likely be required to find a good solution
   - Better: Find the right people to follow on twitter, who will recommend more than enough great articles